Transmission ERDA of ubiquitous deuterium in H-containing materials: Results and discussion

-Figure \ref{fig-8} shows enlarged figure 2 for easy identification of the three peaks in the spectrum of PPS/Ni(20).
-We see in figure 2 that the main peak at 4.97 MeV shifts to 4.77 MeV for PPS/Ni(25), hence the stopping power of Ni is estimated as $200/5=40$ keV/$\mu$m.
-Since this value agrees with the stopping power for $\sim$5 MeV protons, the peak of interest is due to the protons produced possibly by a nuclear reaction in PPS.
-Indeed, the protons result from the $^{32}$S($\alpha, {\rm p}_{0})^{35}$Cl reaction with the Q value equal to $-1.866$ MeV \cite{Moh2015}, where the subscript of p$_{0}$ represents the p-emission with the nuclear transition to the ground level of $^{35}$Cl.
+We see in Fig. \ref{fig-2} that the prominent peak at 4.97 MeV shifts to 4.77 MeV for PPS/Ni(25), hence the stopping power of Ni is estimated as $200/5=40$ keV/$\mu$m.
+This value agrees with the stopping power for $\sim$5 MeV protons, hence the peak of interest is due to the protons produced possibly by a nuclear reaction in PPS.
+Indeed, the protons result from the $^{32}$S($^{4}$He, p$_{0})^{35}$Cl reaction with the Q value equal to $-1.866$ MeV \cite{Moh2015}, where the subscript of p$_{0}$ represents the p-emission with the nuclear transition to the ground level of $^{35}$Cl.